graysonarts/writing/poorimpulse/episode201510.md

 "You keep Timmy out of trouble.
 I'm not interested in any of your schemes, buddy, and if I see Timmy around you, I'll beat you both so bad.
 You go and get.

+Vance walks out of the salon through the empty window, as Mr. V pulls up in his truck.
+They exchange a brief glance as Vance gets into his truck and drives away.

+Mr. V hops out of his truck and walks into the salon through the empty window.

+Jeffery throws his hands up in the air, "Would people stop doing that!
+We have a door!"

+Mr. V hunches over the desk, peering at Jeffery, "I'm here to pick up the delivery Timmy fucked up.
+I paid you, I know the cops took it and shit, but I never got my goods.
+So you need to mosey on back into that backroom and find what I need."

+Jeffery puts his hands behind his head and leans back against the wall, "Yeah, that's not going to happen, my friend.
+You know the rules."

+Mr. V glares, "I know the rules, so I'll need my briefcase of money back, then."

+With a smug grin on his face, "I'm sorry, I don't think I can do that either.
+You know the rules of the road."

+Mr. V leans in further, "You know, little Timmy has been coming around alot more often lately.
+It would be a shame if there was some sort of accident, that could have been stopped if only I had my briefcase back."

+"That horse won't run.
+I can't confidently say Timmy encountering an accident wouldn't benefit my life."

+Jeffery pushes himself off the back wall, "You come into my tanning salon, you try to extort me.
+You threaten my idiot grandson.
+You walk through my plate glass window.
+You have no class, sir!"

+Jeffery grabs a dime bag from under the counter and flings it at Mr. V, "Here, keep the tip, you filthy animal."

+Mr. V looks at the dime bag, "Really?"
+He lets out a heavy sigh, picks up the brochure rack, and tosses it through the other plate glass window.

+"Motherfuck!"

+Mr. V strolls out through the newly opened window, "Have fun reporting that to the cops, buddy.
+Explain to them why I did it."

+Jeffery calls after him, "yeah I'll explain what your tuna is too, asshole."